Acktarius/conceal-assistant/README.md

 refresh, it's because there are no environmental token yet and they are just being created.
 - [x] automatically create access token at first use if environmental are missing
 - [x] remove the glitch which require to reload the page

+* assuming :
+- SRBMiner-Multi is launched with a .sh file including informations (--pool --wallet -p --api-enable --api-rig-name)
+- Xmr-Stak is launched with the executable xmr-stak, informations are in a pools.txt file store in the grand-parent folder ({"pool_address" "wallet_address" "rig_id" "pool_password" ) and in the config.txt file for the api ("httpd_port")
+- CryptoDredge is launched with a .sh file including informations (-o stratum+tcp:// -u -p -w --api-type ccminer-tcp -b)